CO-FOUNDED BY

 * 89% of young people said they are actively taking steps to achieve their aspirations.

-OUR VISION
+OUR MISSION

-Independent and Evening Standard investigation reveals 37.4 per cent of Black Londoners aged 16-24 are unemployed
+37.4 per cent of Black Londoners aged 16-24 are unemployed

-This project was inspired by the personal journey of our CEO, Amani Simpson, who was given a second chance at 16 by a mentor who helped him rebuild his confidence and find a positive path forward.
+This project was inspired by the personal journey of our patron, Amani Simpson, who was given a second chance at 16

-Each mentee gains exclusive access to inspiring workshops, one-to-one mentoring, and valuable networking opportunities — all aimed at building the confidence and soft skills essential for a successful life and career.
+all designed to build the confidence and skills essential for a successful life and career.

 “Many of our mentees have faced systemic pressures and made poor decisions as a result — but they all deserve a second chance.
 This project is about empowering young people too often written off by society, helping them build self-awareness, hope, and confidence before connecting them to further opportunities and support.
 Someone did that for me at 16 — now I’m paying it forward.”